OBJ’s Letter, More Of Solution Than Criticism - Frank | Leadership Newspaper

 A political activist and former Deputy National Publicity Secretary of the All Progressives Congress (APC), Comrade Timi Frank, has described the recent open letter by former President Olusegun Obasanjo as more of solution than criticism, urging the Federal government to act on it without delay.

-Frank said the APC administration seem to have exhausted ideas on how to end the multidimensional security challenges facing the nation, “hence Obasanjo’s latest letter is light in a dark tunnel.”
+Frank said the APC administration seem to have exhusted ideas on how to end the multidimensional security challenges facing the nation, “hence Obasanjo’s latest letter is light in a dark tunnel.”

 Obasanjo had made public another letter on Monday, making some suggestions on how to tackle the security menace in the country.